 “Location” in Chinese sentence structure

-If you also like to add “location,” you should place it after the subject and time.
+Location is another important piece of information when making an appointment.
+If you need to add “location,” you should place it after the subject and time.
 The structure will look like this,

 Subject + Time when + Location + Verb + Object

-If the location contains a smaller area in a location, same idea as time, bigger location first and then smaller.
+If the location contains a smaller area in a location, it’s the same idea as time, bigger location first and then smaller.

 He + today afternoon 4 o’clock + in the school at the gym + play + ball.